webpack-contrib/config-loader/docs/EXTENDS.md

 types, and a `filters` property, which contains an `Object` specifying filter rules.

-To demonstrate the concept, suppose we had the following simple setup:
+To demonstrate the concept, suppose we had the following bare-bones setup:

 ```js
 // base.config.js